susanaviruglio/Milestone-project-1/README.md

 In my section area I have provided the user with some interesting activities to book in Granada.
 I have used Bootstrap to create the layout and some pictures.

 ### Footer
-Finally I have created the footer where some link in social media and email with a copyright.
+Finally I have created the footer where some link in social media and  a copyright sign.